Heretic (novel): Plot summary

 Realising his excommunication has lost him the support of many of his men, Thomas departs with Genevieve, leaving his friend Sir Guillaume in charge.
 Thomas and Genevieve tangle with a band of coredors (bandits).
 He kills some of them with his bow, but she is badly wounded.
 Philin, the leader of the band, lets him go in exchange for not killing his wounded son, Galdric.
 He and Thomas take their wounded loved ones to Abbot Planchard, head of a nearby monastery.
 He sees to it they are cared for.
 Planchard guesses why Thomas is in the region and shows him a small, old wood box made for the Vexilles; it is said to have held the Holy Grail, but it is now empty.
 Later, Guy Vexille comes and talks with Planchard, seeking information about the Grail; Planchard's grandfather was one of the seven dark lords, heretic Cathar leaders, as was Guy Vexille's ancestor.
 After Planchard tells him he does not know anything useful, he kills the abbot.

 With Guy Vexille and Charles Bessières searching for him, Thomas has no choice but to try to return to Castillon d'Arbazon.
 He and Genevieve are captured by coredors, the larger band of which Philin's men are a part.
-Just as the they are about to cut off his fingers, they are attacked by Bessières' horsemen (who are unaware of Thomas's identity or presence there).
+Just as they are about to cut off his fingers, they are attacked by Bessières' horsemen (who are unaware of Thomas's identity or presence there).
 Thomas escapes and is followed by Philin, Galdric and some of the other coredors.

 They find Castillon d'Arbazon under siege by Joscelyn's men.
 Guy Vexille and Charles Bessières arrive and reinforce Joscelyn.
 Thomas manages to force his way back into the castle, killing Bessières in the process.
 From the corpse, Thomas takes a beautiful gold goblet and a green glass cup created in secret for the cardinal (the glass cup to be "found", proclaimed the Holy Grail if the real one cannot be located, and used to help make him the next pope).
 Thomas's men welcome him back, but they are still hopelessly outnumbered, and Joscelyn has brought a cannon to break down the gate and walls.
 However, the plague breaks out and kills many, civilian and soldier alike.
 Joscelyn flees the sickness, but Guy Vexille gathers all the healthy soldiers who have stayed and launches an assault.
 Thomas wins the battle and kills his cousin with arrows.